CityOfVernonia/floodplain-development-standard-operating-procedures/index.markdown

 - **Zone X Shaded[^shadedx]** - The area that will be inundated by the flood event having a 0.2% chance of being equaled or exceeded in any given year. [[1]](https://www.fema.gov/glossary/flood-zones)

-**Floodplain Manager** - The person responsible for reviewing and approving Floodplain Development Permits (or that person’s designee).
+**Floodplain Manager** - The person responsible for reviewing and approving Floodplain Development Permits (or that person's designee).

 **New Home Packet** - Collection of forms, documents, plans, etc., submitted when constructing a new dwelling.